CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/install-ansible-on-linux.md

 We believe simplicity is relevant to all sizes of environments, so we design for busy users of all types: developers, sysadmins, release engineers, IT managers, and everyone in between.
 Ansible is appropriate for managing all environments, from small setups with a handful of instances to enterprise environments with many thousands of instances.

 Ansible manages machines in an agent-less manner.
 There is never a question of how to upgrade remote daemons or the problem of not being able to manage systems because daemons are uninstalled.
 Because OpenSSH is one of the most peer-reviewed open source components, security exposure is greatly reduced.
-Ansible is decentralized–it relies on your existing OS credentials to control access to remote machines.
+Ansible is decentralized - it relies on your existing OS credentials to control access to remote machines.
 If needed, Ansible can easily connect with Kerberos, LDAP, and other centralized authentication management systems.

-For more information, please visit [Ansible.com](www.ansible.com)
+For more information, please visit [Ansible.com](http://www.ansible.com)

 ### Audience
 CenturyLink Cloud Users